Lekeaka Oliver: Decline of the Red Dragons, and death

 In January 2022, the Ambazonia Restoration Forces began to fracture as conflicts erupted among its members.
 Several commanders of the umbrella group, including General No Pity and General Mad Dog, started to clash with other members of the coalition.
 The internal struggles further escalated in February 2022, as the Interim Government splintered when its leader Samuel Ikome Sako was impeached.
 General Mad Dog subsequently began attacking the forces of Oliver.
 In the following weeks, the position of the Red Dragons greatly declined, with the group being reduced to about 30 fighters according to Bareta News or just a "few supporters" according to Journal du Cameroun.
 At some point, Oliver was reportedly wounded in combat, and went into hiding in Nigeria or Lebialem.

 Cameroonian security forces including the BIR reportedly located Oliver in Menji, and organized a raid on 12 July 2022.
 According to the Cameroonian government, Oliver and one of his guards were killed during the attack, while the remaining Red Dragons fled.
 Photos of a corpse were subsequently published which appeared to match Oliver.
-News websites Cameroun Web and Camerooon Info cautioned that Oliver had been declared dead three times before this raid, making some separatists question his death.
+News websites Cameroun Web and Cameroon Info cautioned that Oliver had been declared dead three times before this raid, making some separatists question his death.
 However, separatists later confirmed his death; according to his brother Chris Anu, Oliver was killed by an insider who had then tipped off Cameroonian forces about the location of the corpse.
+The Cameroonian government subsequently displayed Oliver's corpse to the public to "deter the rebels and warn youth against joining their cause".